Jiang Jielian: Death

 On June 3, the situation in Beijing suddenly changed.
-China Central Television repeatedly broadcast an "Urgent Warning," telling citizens to stay in their homes or they would be responsible for any serious consequences.
+China Central Television repeatedly broadcast an announcement telling citizens to stay in their homes or they would be responsible for any serious consequences.

 Jiang became anxious after hearing this news.
 He worried about the safety of the university students at Tiananmen Square and immediately said he had to join his comrades in Tiananmen Square.
-Jiang's father, Jiang Peikun, tried to persuade him not to go by saying "Both your brother and sister are married and have left home; if something happens to you, the rest of our life will suffer loneliness."
-Jiang was not moved by these words, he responded "if all parents act selfish like you two, is there any hope for our state and nation?".
-In the end, Jiang ran into the bathroom, locked the door from inside and climbed out of the window.
-(Jiang lived on the ground floor.)

 Jiang left home at 10:30 p.m. on June 3.
-He and his classmate decided to cycle to the Square, but they could go no further when they reached Muxidi.
-By then the whole area was filled with people confronting PLA soldiers, who were marching toward Tiananmen Square.
-Following orders, the troops were rushing to get to the Square, and they fired indiscriminately at the crowd.
-Many people fell and there was blood everywhere.
-Jiang and his classmate also got shot while they were trying to hide behind the flower bed in front of Building 29.
-Jiang got hit by a bullet from behind, the bullet running aslant through his heart.
-His classmate heard him say softly, “I think I’ve been hit.”
+He and his classmate decided to cycle to the Square, but were both shot by troops when they reached Muxidi.

+His classmate heard him say softly, "I think I've been hit."
 Then he squatted down and passed out.
 His pale yellow T-shirt was soaked with red blood.
 It was around 1:10 a.m.
 Eyewitnesses claimed Jiang was left to bleed to death, but was eventually taken to Beijing Children's hospital.
 By the time Jiang was sent to a hospital, his heart had already stopped beating.
-The death certificate from the hospital stated: “Dead before arrival at the hospital.”
+The death certificate from the hospital stated: "Dead before arrival at the hospital."
 Jiang was one of the first victims of the June 4 crackdown in Beijing.

 Legacy

-“The important thing is not action, but participation.”
-These were the last words Jiang left to his mother, Ding Zilin, on the night of June 3, 1989.
-After Jiang's death, Ding Zilin organized a group named Tiananmen Mothers, which consisted of parents, friends, and relatives of victims of the June 4 military crackdown.
-Together, these people have transformed themselves from victims to activists, demanding a change in the government's position over the suppression of the Tiananmen Square protests of 1989.
+According to Eddie Cheng, the last words Jiang left to his mother, Ding Zilin, were: "The important thing is not action, but participation."
+After Jiang's death, Ding Zilin formed a pro-democracy organization named Tiananmen Mothers.
+Since its founding, the organization has pushed for a change in the government's position over the suppression of the Tiananmen Square protests of 1989.